jaeyunsung/RA_Autoantibodies_2023/README.md

 RA Autoantibodies 2022
 ===================================================
 # Introduction
-This repository contains the source code to regenerate main data presented in Cunningham et al., "Patients with ACPA-positive and ACPA-negative Rheumatoid Arthritis Show Differences in Circulating Autoantibody Repertoires".
+This repository contains the source code to reproduce the main data presented in Cunningham et al., "Patients with ACPA-positive and ACPA-negative Rheumatoid Arthritis Show Differences in Circulating Autoantibody Repertoires".
 Manuscript in preparation.

 # Description

-This repository includes several R scripts for running the analysis pipelines for this project.
-The input data is included in the repository and no editing is required to run the scripts.
-Each script has local data that is read in, and all output for the figures are automatically put into the output directory.
+The 'scripts' directory contains several R scripts for running the analysis pipelines for this project.
+Each script calls local data from the 'data' directory, and all results used to generate the main manuscript's display items are automatically put into the
+'output' directory.

-The scripts in this repository are the following:
+The scripts in this directory are the following:

 >differentially_abundant_final.R